Brazil Entry Requirements: Visa, Passport & Travel Tips

 Currency

-The currency of Brazil is the Brazilian real (BRL), divided into 100 centavos.
-You will be able to find banknotes of R$2, R$5, R$10, R$20, R$50, R$100, R$200.
-You’ll also trade with coins of 5, 10, 25 and 50 centavos, and R$1.
+The official currency of Brazil is the Brazilian real (BRL), divided into 100 centavos.
+Banknotes are available in denominations of R$2, R$5, R$10, R$20, R$50, R$100, and R$200.
+Coins come in 5, 10, 25, and 50 centavos, as well as R$1.